-One bedroom apartment for two students Two bedroom apartment for four students One bedroom apartment used as private room or for married of \$300/qtr/person OTHER FEES AND CHARGES: Clearing for Graduation Fee (A student who is a candidate for a degree in a quarter in which no credit work is taken is required to register in such quarter as a prerequisite to graduation.
-Graduation fee is to be paid in addition to this charge.) \$10.00 Graduation Fee (Payable at the time of application for graduation.
-Transferred to any subsequent quarter or refundable if student fails to qualify.) \$10.00 Service and Penalty Charges for Late Registration or Payment \$10.00 Auditing Fee (per course)(Any student who pays less than full fees must pay this fee for auditing a course.) \$35.00 Schedule Adjustment Fee \$10.00
+One bedroom apartment for two students Two bedroom apartment for four students One bedroom apartment used as private room or for married couple \$330/qtr/person

+OTHER FEES AND CHARGES:

+Clearing for Graduation Fee \$ 10.00

+Graduation Fee(Payable at the time of application for graduation.
+Transferred to any subsequent quarter or refundable if student fails to qualify.) \$ 10.00

+Service and Penalty Charges for Late Registration or Payment \$ 10.00

+Auditing Fee (per course) \$ 35.00

+Schedule Adjustment Fee \$ 10.00

+Transcript Fee \$ 3.00